Chat Usage

 - In the chat input box, type

-#to see a dropdown list of frequently used participants. - Select a participant from the list to add it to the conversation (e.g.,
+#to see a dropdown list of frequently used participants. - Continue typing to filter participants by name (e.g.,

 - Type your message and click Send.